yannh/terraform-provider-statuspage/website/docs/index.html.markdown

 page_title: "Provider: Statuspage"
 sidebar_current: "docs-statuspage-index"
 description: |-
-  Terraform provider Statuspage.
+  Terraform provider for Statuspage.io
 ---

 # Statuspage Provider

 The Statuspage provider is used to interact with the resources supported by Statuspage.io.

 Use the navigation to the left to read about the available resources.

 ## Example Usage

-Authentication currently works by setting the environment variable STATUSPAGE_TOKEN or by configuring the provider
+Authentication currently works by setting the environment variable STATUSPAGE_TOKEN, or by configuring the provider

 ```hcl
 provider "statuspage" {